 Security Layered Protection Approach

-Ex Libris implement Layered protection process for ongoing and pro-active protection
+Ex Libris implements a layered protection process for ongoing and pro-active protection.

 Ex Libris System Status Page

 The Ex Libris System Status page displays the latest information on the availability of all multitenant Ex Libris instances.
 You can check this page at any time to see current status information or subscribe to be notified via email of interruptions to any individual service.
 If you are experiencing a real-time operational issue that is not indicated on this page, please inform Ex Libris by submitting a Case in the Support Portal.

 The system status page holds instances for hosted customers on SaaS environments.
 This site displays live data along with historical data for the previous five days.
 Customers with single tenant hosted environments can also receive updates on a data center level or on the product within the data center level.

 For more details, see: System Status for Hosted Environments (Multi-Tenant and Single-Tenant).